lokeshwaran100/neploy/README.md

 Install the necessary Python libraries.
 You can do this using the pip install command: pip install numpy pandas sklearn

 Import the TfidfVectorizer class from the sklearn.feature_extraction.text module:
 Python
-from sklearn.feature_extraction.text import TfidfVectorizer Use code with caution.
-Learn more
+from sklearn.feature_extraction.text import TfidfVectorizer

 Create an instance of the TfidfVectorizer class and specify the parameters that you want to use.
 For example, you can specify the tokenizer, stop words, and max_features parameters:
 Python
 vectorizer = TfidfVectorizer(tokenizer=lambda x: x.split(), stop_words=None, max_features=5000)
-Use code with caution.
-Learn more

 Fit the TfidfVectorizer on the data.
 This will create a vocabulary of words and their corresponding TF-IDF scores:
 Python
 vectorizer.fit(data)
-Use code with caution.
-Learn more

 Transform the data using the TfidfVectorizer.
 This will convert the data into a matrix of TF-IDF scores:
 X = vectorizer.transform(data)
 You can now use the X matrix for machine learning tasks, such as classification or clustering.